Position

 • High school diploma or equivalent required; technical training or degree in a related field is a plus.

-• Previous experience in a manufacturing or production environment.
+• Previous experience in a manufacturing or production environment is preferred.

 Is becoming a Manufacturing Operator a good career path?